 In 2015, NYK will award cash and technical assistance resources to a total of four (4) public safety projects.
 A youth council, tribal youth group, individual member of a tribal youth council or tribal youth group located on an Arizona federally-recognized tribe is eligible to submit a proposal which reflects the values of giving, thoughtfulness, innovation, and determination.
 The NYK project initiates a conversation to establish a long term commitment to achieve personal goals identified by native youth.
 Future activities will be formulated based on the youth discussions and recommendations.

 Registration is limited to 150 youth (max.) to participate in the NYK Forum.
 Each youth participant will receive an incentive for visiting and learning about six exhibiting health/wellness organizations.
-Master incentives will be given to youth who attend and participate during the interactive forum to talk about public safety challenges within their tribal communities and make recommendations for improvement.
+Following the luncheon, youth are invited to attend and participate at a interactive forum to talk about public safety challenges within their tribal communities and make recommendations for improvement.
 The forum concludes with presentations by the award recipients and their solutions to improve the quality of life in tribal communities.

 ** REGISTRATION FOR NYK FORUM - Pre-registration is REQUIRED and limited to 150 youth (max.) to participate in the NYK Forum.
 Please fax of list of your student names and chaperones to 602.542.4428 or email firstname.lastname@example.org.